Tuesday, April 27, 2010

 Barbecue-Stuffed Corn Muffins

-to Stuffed Corn Muffins
+My Venture into Stuffed Corn Muffins

 Anybody who regularly reads my blog knows the joy I get from cooking comes from making new recipes.
 I rarely make a recipe in its original form because I normally have lots of ideas of how I'd like to change it.
 Every so often, I come across a recipe that I just cannot think of a way to change.
 Today's recipe is like that.